Blodir/SLUDGEMENT/README.md

 ## Tips

 - The [Python SC2 Wiki](https://github.com/Dentosal/python-sc2/wiki) contains useful material to get you started
-- The [Starcraft II AI Discord](https://discord.gg/D9XEhWY) gives you access to the community
+- The [Starcraft II AI Discord](https://discord.gg/D9XEhWY) gives you access to the community and support
-  * Note that this is separate from our official Discord server
 - The code for your bot goes to [bot/main.py](bot/main.py): simple examples can be found at [python-sc2 examples](https://github.com/Dentosal/python-sc2/tree/master/examples)
   * Further, our server-side runner expects to find a class names `MyBot` in this file.
 - On our servers, your code will be run on python 3.6. (currently, python 3.6.3)
 - You can modify the `run_locally.py` starter script to your liking as you might want to increase the difficulty of the game-AI at some point
 - If you need to use any Python dependencies, just paste the libraries into your team repo
+- Push code to Gitlab early and push it often, to see your progress and make sure your bot works correctly on our servers.
+- Watch how your bot fares on the Ranking on the [Artificial Overmind Challenge site](https://artificial-overmind.reaktor.com/)

 ## Rules